 Patchy stubble.
 These two words are enough to send a chill down the spine of any man with serious facial hair aspirations.

 The appearance of patchy stubble can be made less obvious in a number of ways.
-These can involve adjusting the length of the hair, shaping the borders, modifying the style or the use of products, oils and dyes more to give it a thicker and fuller appearance.
+These can involve adjusting the length of the hair, shaping the borders, modifying the style, or the use of products to give it a thicker and fuller appearance.

 It’s important to bear in mind, however, that not all of these will work for you.
 One man’s fix may not necessarily be another man’s fix.